ricky8k/Simple-Cross-Product-Calculator/README.md

 This application allows you to multiply a pair of vectors by simply inputting `i`, `j`, and `k` to get a vector perpindicular to the two.

+The calculator can work offline if downloaded, no internet access is required.

 ## Installation
 You will need:
 - Python (works with 3.9.2)